Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 The Office for Civil Rights is conducting an investigation due to the widespread damage caused by the Change Healthcare attack

-Due to the widespread damage of the ransomware attack, the Office for Civil Rights (OCR) at the Department of Health and Human Services decided to open a HIPAA compliance investigation of Change Healthcare.
+The widespread damage of the ransomware attack prompted the Office for Civil Rights (OCR) at the Department of Health and Human Services to open a HIPAA compliance investigation of Change Healthcare.

 In a “Dear Colleagues” letter, OCR Director Melanie Fontes Rainer said, “[W]e are reminding entities that have partnered with Change Healthcare and UHG of their regulatory obligations and responsibilities, including ensuring that business associate agreements are in place and that timely breach notification to HHS and affected individuals occurs as required by the HIPAA Rules.”